 Today, each Congressional office has the responsibility of creating multiple plans, depending on the type of attack, to protect their staff and visiting constituents.
 Constituents may include the elderly, handicapped and even infants.
 While people often join in criticizing the Congress, the often forget that the thousands of people who work on the Capitol Hill campus do their job knowing they are high on the list of potential targets of many of the world’s most sophisticated and deadly terrorists.

 Today, all staff and visitors to Congress or the congressional office buildings can expect to pass through at least one security checkpoint, perhaps two, if the final destination is the Capitol itself.
-The Capitol Visitor Center website lists items that tourists are prohibited from bring to the building, and there are additional restrictions for the Capitol itself.
-As this post suggests, security incidents are extraordinarily rare, but in the event that one does occur, staff are trained to help escort constituents and other visitors out of the way of danger.
+The Capitol Visitor Center website lists items that tourists are prohibited from being brought to the building, and there are additional restrictions for the Capitol itself.
+Security incidents are extraordinarily rare, but in the event that one does occur, staff are trained to help escort constituents and other visitors out of the way of danger.
 Thus, although the Capitol is necessarily heavily guarded, it remains freely accessible to the public – truly the people’s institution.

 Mark Strand is the President of the Congressional Institute and Timothy Lang is a research assistant.
 The Sausage Factory blog is a Congressional Institute project dedicated to explaining parliamentary procedure, Congressional politics, and other issues pertaining to the legislative branch.